 A model town with parks, pubs and a famous old mill

 Why not start the day with a canalside bike ride?
 You can ride the 15-mile stretch of the Aire Valley Towpath from Leeds to Saltaire in under two hours, taking in the likes Kirkstall Abbey, Rodley Nature Reserve and Apperley Bridge as you go.
 Once you arrive in Saltaire, you’ll soon see why it’s a UNESCO World Heritage site.
 It’s a model town, built by mill owner Sir Titus Salt for his workers – take time to wander its quaint streets, it’s remarkably complete to this day.

-At its centre is the recently refurbished Roberts Park, which is perfect for a stroll and a picnic.
+At its centre is Roberts Park, which is perfect for a stroll and a picnic.
 If you’d rather meet the locals, you can’t pass up the opportunity to have a drink in Fanny’s Ale House, a proper local boozer that’s been lauded for its real ale offering.
 Before you make the ride home (or jump on the train), head over to Salt’s Mill, the former textile mill which has been transformed into an art gallery and shopping space showing off the work of local artists – there’s a restaurant too if you need to fill up.

 A riverside market town with cool shops and stunning scenery